BusyBee15/Computer-Graphics-Lab-Programs/README.md

 #### List of Programs

-1. Write a program to generate a circle using Bresemham's circle drawing.
+1. Write a program to generate a circle using **Bresemham's circle drawing**.
 User can specify inputs through keyboard/Mouse.

 2. Use OpenGL libraries to create two windows : display a cylinder in one window and parallelepiped in second window.
-Note: Crete cylinder and parallelepiped by extruding a circle and quadrilateral respectively.
+   Note: Crete **cylinder and parallelepiped** by extruding a circle and quadrilateral respectively.

-3. Write a program to generate a line using bresenham's line drawing technique.
+3. Write a program to generate a line using **Bresenham's line drawing** technique.
 Consider slopes greater than one and slopes less than one.
 User must be able to draw as many lines and specify inputs through keyboar/mouse.

+4. Write a program to recursively subdivide tetrahedron to form **3D sierpinski gasket**.
+The number of recursive steps is to be specified by the user at execution time.